 Proper handling during storage and transportation is critical to preserving a product, including drinks.

 For example, maintaining consistent temperatures during transit and storage prevents fluctuations that can accelerate spoilage.
+Temperature loggers and monitoring systems can be used to ensure compliance with cold-chain requirements throughout transportation.
 Chilled products must stay cold, while frozen products need to remain frozen to prevent microbial activity.

 Packaging

 To extend a product’s shelf life, proper packaging is needed.
+Innovations like aseptic packaging and biodegradable materials are gaining popularity for extending shelf life while reducing environmental impact.
 Examples of commonly used packaging that is good for drink products include sealed plastics and cans.

 Read About: Shelf Life of Pharmaceuticals: Ensuring Safety and Efficacy